zerogetsamgow/vcglR/README.md

 - cleaning the date information for each financial year and saving it as a date variable `financial_year` and month of data `data_month` variable.

+## Last updated

+Last update on 28 July 2025.
+Data for the financial year 2024-25 is included in the package datasets.